ckulka/baikal-docker/README.md

 ### `ckulka/baikal:<version>`

+This is the defacto image, as follows the official guidelines the closest using Apache httpd.

+With that being said, it's worth checking out the `nginx` variant as it requires fewer resources, e.g. memory, and is a lot smaller in size.

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
+If you are unsure about what your needs are, you probably want to use this one though.

 ### `ckulka/baikal:apache`